kphannan/OpenLCB/prototypes/pc-ethernet/README.txt

 Withrottle server and throttle are 2 PC programs, that talk to my XpressNet command station adapter over OpenLCB.

-So far I have the boot loader and CBUS USB adapter working.
-I'm slowly working my way through the PIC code and converting it.
-So far I have not uploaded the new PIC code.
+Most of the PIC code has now been converted, but not fully tested.